Over in our Facebook group I asked what templates people would like me to create and Denise said a simple

 - what is required to achieve them.

-It doesn’t have to be complicated, but it does require you to spend some time thinking about what a benefit is and how it is going to be achieved.
+It doesn’t have to be complicated, but it does require you to spend some time thinking about the types of benefit this project will create and how they are going to be achieved.

-The Slideshare below has some helpful thoughts on drawing that information from the business case.
+The Slideshare below has some helpful thoughts on drawing information from the business case on what the benefit is and how it can be achieved.
+You might also find some mentioned in the project charter.

 If that sounds like your workplace, then you can still get some value from your projects – you just need to wrap the thinking about benefits into the work you are doing.